Lamprichauns/lamp-os/README.md

 ## Lamp Hardware Requirements

 This software is intended for the ESP32 platform.
-Our preferred dev board is here: <https://www.digikey.ca/en/products/detail/espressif-systems/ESP32-DEVKITC-32D/9356990>

-Other ESP32 and ESP32 WROOM dev boards will work given they have more than 360kb of RAM.
-Avoid ESP32-S2/S3/C3 and ESP-8266 boards as they are severely limited on SRAM and missing some wireless features
+Our preferred dev board is an ESP32-WROOM32 30 Pin board variant measuring no wider than 28mm with a chip antenna.
+Unsoldered/unwelded pins are preferred if possible.
+This space requirement is so the board can fit comfortably into a standard lamp socket.
+The boards can be had easily from Amazon and AliExpress for $5-10.
+The model we use has this pinout <https://lastminuteengineers.com/esp32-pinout-reference/>

 By default, a lamp will use about 80 LEDs.
 The limiting factor at the moment is current draw. generally over 100 LEDs you may have stability issues with a conventional USB source.
 We recommend purchasing LEDs strips with the following specs: